 The formal requirements for admission to a specialization at WU must be met.

-Admission to the specialization Health and Social Policy in the winter term 2022/2023 requires the following steps:
+Admission to the specialization Health and Social Policy in the summer term 2023 requires the following steps:

 Students applying for the specialization Health and Social Policy are asked to submit a motivational letter.
 In this letter, we would like you to explain why you are applying to our specialization.
 In addition, we would like you to discuss a current issue in health and social policy or future challenges that we might have to face.
 You can address an issue on local, national or international level.
 You can focus on pressing issues high on the political agenda, but you can also address issues that are often widely neglected.
 Tell us about how you perceive the chosen issue or challenge and what interests you about it.
 Make an interdisciplinary case by giving arguments relating to at least two of the following disciplines: Economics, Social Sciences, Business Administration, and Law.

 This is a motivational letter, so references to the literature are not needed.
 Nevertheless, please note the following formalities: